getcarina/getcarina.com/_tutorials/2016-01-13-registry-on-cloud-files.md

 1. Build the image.

-    This build command uses the `--tag` flag to point Docker at the local private registry service.
+    This `docker build` command uses the `--tag` flag to point Docker at the local private registry service.
 For convenience, the `RS_USERNAME` environment variable is used in the tag name as an image repository identifier.
 This value does not need to be the `RS_USERNAME` environment variable and can be anything you choose.

     ```
     $ docker build --tag 127.0.0.1:5000/$RS_USERNAME/web .